-Exam 1 (20%) Exam 2 (20%) Exam 3 (25%) Syllabus Exam (2%) Ethics (33%)
+Exam 1 (20%)

+Exam 2 (10%)

+Exam 3 (37%)

+Ethics (33%)

 At this point, I turn to some grading examples.
 Why?
-Because even though I answer every question that students have at this point about the grading system and will not move on until there are no remaining questions, I will be flooded with questions about the grading system for the rest of the semester (particularly when final grades are posted & students have no idea how they got their grade).
+Because even though I answer every question that students have at this point about the grading system and will not move on until there are no remaining questions, I will be flooded with questions about the grading system for the rest of the semester (particularly when final grades are posted & students have no idea how they got their grade), as well as after the semester has ended.
 So, I'm adding another layer of support for my inevitable replies that "We covered this, in full, on the first day of class; and it's covered, in full, in the syllabus."
 Grab your pencils.
 Let's do some high-level math...

-Amy scores a 90 on Exam 1, skips Exam 2, scores an 80 in Exam 3, scores a 90 on the Syllabus Exam, and earns a 100 on her ethics component.
+Amy scores a 90 on Exam 1, skips Exam 2, scores an 80 in Exam 3, and earns a 100 on her ethics component.
 What are her grades?